 The setting will share policy and procedures for dealing with children's general toileting needs with parents or carers.
-It is important that there is a positive dialogue between home and Pre-school about strategies in use with the child so that these can be reinforced as appropriate.
+It is important that there is a positive dialogue between home and Out of School Club about strategies in use with the child so that these can be reinforced as appropriate.